 And now you and your team are shaking in fear.

 “Why me?” asks everyone on the team.

 First, lean into the fear.
 Ignoring it, hiding from it, trying to brush it off as it ain’t no thang – is the easy path.
 Instead, get your team together and do a pre-mortem.

 Follow the instructions from this gameplay site.
 In short, ask every project member, “What will go wrong?”
 If you are bold, go with “How will this end in disaster?”

 The object is to create a space where all the fears can be shared.
 By identifying the concern, you can then address them.
 Once you have them all out, preferably written on a whiteboard for all of your team to see, the next step is to prioritize the list.
 Do not rush this.
 Create a safe space for everyone to vote and weigh in on this part.
 Then, proceed to the next step.

 With the prioritized list of everything that will go wrong, write up the phrase “We Can’t because…” above the list.
 This is where things shift in the Pre-mortem – so I recommend taking some time between step 1 and Step 2.

-The result is often a team that is willing to face the fear together.
-The pre-mortem experience bonds the team by recognizing their concerns and the best ways to resolve them.
+The result is often a team willing to face the fear together.
+In addition, the pre-mortem experience bonds the team by recognizing their concerns and the best ways to resolve them.

 References and Resources